TruBrain is one of the latest "brain food" products to hit the market, and there seemed to be a lot of hype.

 Before we get to some research on the key ingredients, let me just show you what your options are in the TruBrain stack:

-- TruBrain Sleep: The sleep formula is designed to help you achieve a better circadian rhythm so that you wake up ready to go.
+- TruBrain Sleep: The sleep formula is designed to help you achieve a better circadian rhythm.
+It contains melatonin, which, according to a study published in the National Library of Medicine, helps you wake up ready to go .

-- TruBrain Matcha: This is a popular choice for people who have mild anxiety, as it can provide a relaxing effect that reduces stress levels.
+- TruBrain Matcha: This is a popular choice for people with mild anxiety, as it can provide a relaxing effect that reduces stress levels .

-- TruBrain Mushrooms: The mushrooms blend aims to provide boosted brain health and mitochondrial function.
+- TruBrain Mushrooms: According to a study published on the PubMed website, the mushrooms blend (Lion's mane, Rhodiola, Guayusa, and Rose Hip) aims to provide boosted brain health and mitochondrial function .

 - TruBrain Mellow: This is the lowest dose version that is a great way to get an initial feel for the effects on focus and motivation.

-- TruBrain Strong: The strong dose delivers some added caffeine, but the combination of ingredients can significantly help to reduce distractibility.
+- TruBrain Strong: The strong dose delivers some added caffeine, but the combination of ingredients (L-Carnitine, L-theanine, and Noopept) can significantly help to reduce distractibility .

-- TruBrain Extra: This nootropic has some added ingredients to give an extra boost to alpha brain waves.
+- TruBrain Extra: This nootropic has some added ingredients, like Adranafil, to give an extra boost to alpha brain waves .

 My dietitian spent a day researching all the TruBrain ingredients to see whether they all have enough scientific evidence to support the claim that they can boost mental output.